-The annual Monarch Festival celebrates the monarch butterfly's amazing migration from Minnesota to Mexico.
-Using art, music, dance, games, native plants, prairie tours and food, the festival raises awareness of the need to provide and protect monarch habitat.
+The annual Monarch Festival - Festival de la Monarca celebrates the monarch butterfly's amazing 3,300 mile migration from Minnesota to Mexico.
+Come and enjoy art, music, dance, games, buying native plants, prairie tours and food, the festival raises awareness of the need to provide and protect monarch habitat.

 The Monarch Festival takes place near the Nokomis Naturescape, a certified Monarch Waystation, featuring native plants that monarchs need to lay eggs, host caterpillars and get nectar.
 The festival features several vendors with native plants for sale so participants can grow a monarch habitat at home.